RAK811 Breakout Board Quick Start Guide

 Registration to TTN and Creating LoRaWAN Applications

-The first step is to go to The Things Network platform and select a cluster, as shown in Figure 5.
-The Things Industries adds more clusters from time to time so select the one closes to your location.
-In this guide, Europe 1 is selected.
+- Visit the The Things Network platform and choose a cluster, as shown in Figure 5.
+The Things Industries periodically adds more clusters, so select the one closest to your location.
+For this guide, Europe 1 is selected.

-After creating an account, you should log in on the platform using your username/email and password then click Submit as shown in Figure 8.
+- After creating an account, log in to the platform using your username/email and password, then click Submit, as shown in Figure 8.

-To have an application registered, you need to input first the specific details and necessary information about your application then click Create application.
+- To register an application, first input the specific details and required information about your application, then click Create application.

-Once you have the application in The Things Stack (TTN V3), you need to ensure that you are in coverage of a LoRaWAN gateway that is registered to The Things Stack (TTN V3) as well.
-Without the coverage of that LoRaWAN gateway, you cannot activate any device that you will register in your application.
+Ensure that you are within the coverage of a LoRaWAN gateway registered to The Things Stack (TTN V3).
+Without coverage from a registered LoRaWAN gateway, you will not be able to activate any devices that you register in your application.

-RAKwireless has LoRaWAN gateways that you can connect to The Things Stack (TTN V3) if no LoRaWAN gateway coverage available in your location.
+RAKwireless offers LoRaWAN gateways that can be connected to The Things Stack (TTN V3) if there is no LoRaWAN gateway coverage available in your location.

 The Things Stack OTAA Device Registration

-You need to go to your application console to be able to register a device.
-To start adding an OTAA end device, you need to click + Add end device, as shown in Figure 12.
+- To start adding an OTAA end device, click + Add end device, as shown in Figure 12.

-To register the module, you need to click first Manually then configure the activation method by selecting Over the air activation (OTAA) and compatible LoRaWAN version then click Start button, as shown in Figure 13 and Figure 14.
+- Click Manually, then configure the activation method by selecting Over The Air Activation (OTAA) and a compatible LoRaWAN version.
+Finally, click the Start button, as shown in Figure 13 and Figure 14.

-Then you need to put a unique End device ID and EUIs (DevEUI and AppEUI), as shown in Figure 15.
-Check if your module has a DevEUI on sticker or QR that you can scan then use this as the device unique DevEUI.
+Check if your module has a DevEUI on a sticker or a QR code that you can scan.
+Use this as the unique DevEUI for the device.

-It is advisable to use a meaningful End device ID, End device name, and End device description that will match your device purpose.
-The End device ID rak-device
+It is recommended to use meaningful End Device ID, End Device Name, and End Device Description that align with your device's purpose.
+The End Device ID

 You should now be able to see the device on The Things Stack console after you fully registered your device, as shown in Figure 18.

-The AppEUI, DevEUI, and AppKey are the parameters that you will need to activate your LoRaWAN end-device via OTAA.
-The AppKey is hidden by default for security reasons, but you can easily show it by clicking the show button.
-You can also copy the parameters quickly using the copy button.
+The AppEUI, DevEUI, and AppKey are the parameters required to activate your LoRaWAN end device via OTAA.
+For security reasons, the AppKey is hidden by default, but you can reveal it by clicking the Show button.
+You can also quickly copy these parameters using the Copy button.

 The three OTAA parameters on The Things Stack device console are MSB by default.